Mortal Thoughts: Casting

-Demi Moore, who had recently gained widespread fame for her role in Ghost (1990), was drawn to the project as she felt playing a character with a New Jersey dialect was a challenge.
+Demi Moore, who had recently starred in Ghost (1990), was drawn to the project as she felt playing a character with a New Jersey dialect was a challenge.
 "I’d never done a dialect before, like theater actresses such as Meryl Streep and Glenn Close, and the child in me was excited to try it.
 Another appeal was the intense loyalty between the two women, the love and trust that made it OK to live in marriages that didn’t work.
 Like a lot of us, they accept the familiar, even if it’s not good... and find other outlets that are workable."
 Bruce Willis, Moore's then-husband, was cast in the role of Jimmy, the abusive husband of Glenne Headly's character.
 Moore stated that both she and Willis had a mutual interest in the film as it partly dealt with substance abuse issues, which both had experienced in their own lives.

 Filming

 Principal photography of Mortal Thoughts occurred in February 1990 and lasted 32 days.
 Filming took place entirely in New Jersey, in Bayonne, Jersey City, Little Ferry, and Scotch Plains.
 The film's carnival sequences were shot on location at Scotch Plains's Bowcraft Amusement Park.

-Claude Kerven, who co-wrote the screenplay, was originally hired to direct the project, but was replaced by Alan Rudolph after completing only one week of shooting.
-The film shoot was partly improvisational, and the conclusion of the film was undetermined until it came time to shoot it.
-Rudolph recalled: "No one really knew what the ending would be.
-A half-day before we shot it, we got together and decided what the ending should be."
+Claude Kerven, who co-wrote the screenplay, was originally hired to direct the project, but was fired after completing only one week of shooting.
+The producers also fired the cinematographer and co-star, Peter Gallagher.
+"It was just a difference of opinion," said Moore.
+"I was pushed into being part of a very difficult painful decision."